Lynn station: B&M era

 Streetcars service to Lynn continued under the Lynn & Boston until 1901 when it became part of the Boston and Northern Street Railway.
 By the early 20th century, a number of lines crisscrossed Lynn, with a number of them serving the station.
 The Bay State Street Railway took over operations in 1911 and joined the Eastern Massachusetts Street Railway in 1919.
 Trolley service in Lynn lasted until 1938.

 The Boston and Maine Railroad built a new, more modern station in 1952 but reused the 1914-built platforms.
 This single-story building, located on the south side of the tracks at Mt.
 Vernon and Exchange streets, was in the same flat-roofed brick style as Winchester Center and Wedgemere built five years later.
 The building was the first on the Boston & Maine system to have radiant heat, and also included a restaurant and newsstand.
 The 1895-built station was demolished to make room for a parking lot.
-Saugus Branch service ended in May 1958, leaving through service on the Eastern Route as the only trains serving Lynn.
-Around this time, the third and fourth tracks through the station were removed due to reduced traffic, leaving the station with effectively two side platforms serving two tracks.
+Saugus Branch service ended in May 1958, followed by Swampscott Branch service in June 1959 (trains to Marblehead) leaving through service on the Eastern Route as the only trains serving Lynn.
+Around this time, the third and fourth tracks at Lynn, no longer needed for terminating Saugus Branch trains or for shuttles to Marblehead (used on off-peak trains) were removed, leaving the station with effectively two side platforms serving two tracks.
 By the late 1977, the station was a "shambles", with "broken glass, garbage, vulgar graffiti and crumbling cement."

 MBTA era

 By the late 1980s, the nearly-40-year-old station and the older platforms were crumbling.
 Since the Newburyport/Rockport line was no longer a freight clearance route past the General Electric plant in West Lynn, a full-length high-level platform was built to replace the 1952 platforms.
-The wide platform occupies the width of one former island platform plus one track slot, with the line's two current tracks on each side.
-The 1100 ft-long platform is located west of the older low platforms, which are still extant on the viaduct.
+The wide platform occupied the width of one former island platform plus one former track slot, with the line's two current tracks on each side.
+The 1100 ft-long platform was located west of the older low platforms, which were still extant on the viaduct.
+Entrances to the platform were available from the garage and from Central Square.
 A 1,000-space parking garage with a drop-off lane was built off Market Street; buses continued to use the former busway on Mount Vernon Street at Central Square.
-Entrances to the platform are available from the garage and from Central Square.
-A contract was awarded on April 13, 1988; the $50 million facility opened on January 21, 1992.
+A $41.3 million construction contract for the station and garage was awarded on April 13, 1988, with completion expected in fall 1989.

+Construction was 75% complete by early 1991.
+The facility ultimately opened on January 21, 1992, at a cost of $50 million.
 The station was constructed with two elevators and an escalator to platform level.
 The escalator was no longer functional by 1995; it was later walled off along with one elevator.
-Along with the pair at Framingham, the remaining elevator is one of the few on the commuter rail system maintained by the MBTA, rather than by Amtrak or local agencies.
+Along with the pair at Framingham, the remaining elevator was one of the few on the commuter rail system maintained by the MBTA, rather than by Amtrak or local agencies.